Soup season is here!

-My son and husband love soup all year round but personally I tend to eat soup only once the weather turns cold.
-Well cold weather has officially arrived in the Northeast and soup is now a regular in the rotation.
+Actually, my son and husband love soup all year round but I tend to eat soup only when the weather turns colder.
+And as of the last week, Fall air has officially arrived in the Northeast and soup is now a regular in the rotation.

 Celiac friends, lentils are a naturally gluten-free grain but they are prone to cross contamination… so as recommended by Tricia Thompson of Gluten-free Watchdog, be sure to use gluten-free lentils, rinse them well and carefully pick through them.
 Click here for some testing from Gluten-free Watchdog which backs up her recommendation.

 It comes together quickly — 15 minutes or less, so it’s best to gather all the ingredients first and measure all the spices into a small bowl, then get started.